efr-essakhan/pepfeature/README.md

 - Tested on Python 3.8 (other Python 3 versions probably work too)

 **Required Package Dependencies:**
 (Pepfeature has been tested on these versions of the dependancies.
-More recent versions of these dependancies may also be compatible with the Package.)
+More recent/older versions of these dependancies may also be compatible with the Package.)
 - et-xmlfile v1.1.0
 - setuptools v56.0.0
 - numpy v1.20.2